Chadwell O'Connor: The fluid head

 O'Connor's fascination with photographing steam locomotives led to his best known invention, an improved tripod fluid head with counterbalance and adjustable drag.
 As he tried photographing moving trains, he became annoyed by the jerkiness of the pictures.
 To solve this problem he developed a silicone-filled platform that interfaced between the tripod and the camera to allow smooth panning and tilting of the camera.
 He still viewed this as a hobby and shot more than 100,000 feet of film on the waning days of steam locomotives.
 One day in 1952, while filming near Glendale, California, he met Walt Disney, who was also a steam enthusiast.
 Disney was so impressed with the tripod head that he asked if O'Connor could make more for him.
 O'Connor agreed but said it would take time as he built them in his garage.

 At the time, Disney was shooting one of his first nature studies, The Living Desert, and needed a way to shoot moving animals smoothly.
 The O'Connor head was so successful that Disney immediately ordered 10 more.
 This film won the first Academy Award for Documentary Feature in 1953.
 O'Connor founded a part-time business in 1952 to make the heads and by 1969 it was so successful that he left the power company to work full-time on camera heads and steam engines at O'Connor Engineering.
 O'Connor and Disney maintained a lifelong friendship and business relationship.
 O'Connor designed the power systems for the steam launches and paddlewheelers at Disney World in Florida.

 The Academy of Motion Picture Arts and Sciences presented O'Connor with a Scientific and Engineering Award (Class II) in 1975 and an Award of Merit in 1992 for the concept and engineering of a fluid-damped camera-head for motion picture photography.
-In his lifetime, O'Connor received 29 US patents.
+In his lifetime, O'Connor received 29 U.S. patents.